19hours/sg-statutes/Acts/State Courts Act.md

 (2) Justices of the Peace shall have and may exercise such powers and perform such duties of a Magistrate as may be conferred on them by any written law.

-### Appointments and qualifications of registrar and deputy registrars of subordinate courts
+### Appointments and qualifications of registrar and deputy registrars of State Courts

-12\.—(1) There shall be appointed by the Chief Justice a registrar and so many deputy registrars as may be necessary for the subordinate courts.
+12\.—(1) There shall be appointed by the Chief Justice a registrar and so many deputy registrars as may be necessary for the State Courts.

+[Act 5 of 2014 wef 07/03/2014]

 (2) No person shall be appointed to be or to act as registrar unless he is a qualified person as defined in section 2 of the Legal Profession Act, except that the Chief Justice may, in his discretion, appoint any person who is not a qualified person under that Act.